MiguelR0drigues/KeepOrYeet/README.md

-# KeepOrYeet
+# Keep or Yeet 🥊

-Mobile app tinder style to get rid of your old and unwanted photos rotting on your gallery.
+Mobile app tinder style to clean up your gallery.
+Get rid of all of that waste rotting at the bottom of your storage!